 SUNDAY, OCTOBER 6, 4:30 P.M.

 1933, 113 mins.
 35mm.
-Joan Crawford, Gary Cooper, RoBert Young, Franchot Tone.
-Set in World War I, England, Today We Live follows Diana Boyce-Smith (Joan Crawford), an English girl caught in a love triangle between British Naval Officer Claude (RoBert Young) and the rugged American aviator Bogard, (Gary Cooper).
+Joan Crawford, Gary Cooper, Robert Young, Franchot Tone.
+Set in World War I, England, Today We Live follows Diana Boyce-Smith (Joan Crawford), an English girl caught in a love triangle between British Naval Officer Claude (Robert Young) and the rugged American aviator Bogard, (Gary Cooper).
 Faulkner provided dialogue for the film, making it the only film version of his work ("Turn About") that Faulkner co-wrote.
+Red River

 FRIDAY, OCTOBER 11, 7:00 P.M.

 1948, 133 mins.
 35mm.
 With John Wayne, Montgomery Clift.
 One of the finest Westerns ever made, Red River provides a fictional account of the first cattle drive from Texas to Kansas along the Chisolm Trail.
 Tom Dunson (Wayne) builds a cattle empire with his adopted son Matthew Garth (Clift).
 Together they begin a massive cattle drive north from Texas to the Missouri railhead.
 But on the way, new information and Dunson's tyrannical ways cause Matthew to turn against his father.
 Clift is devastatingly sensual in his screen debut.Ball of Fire

 SATURDAY, OCTOBER 12, 2:00 P.M.